-- A grade of C or better is required in all general education, support, and prerequisite courses. - BIO 100 is a prerequisite for students taking BIO 230, 231, 217 at Delta State University. - Transfer of Nursing Courses.
+- A grade of C or better is required in all general education, support, and prerequisite courses. - Any course receiving a score less than a "C" may be repeated only once to remain competitive in the admission process. - BIO 100 is a prerequisite for students taking BIO 230, 231, 217 at Delta State University. - Transfer of Nursing Courses.
 A student entering the School of Nursing who wants to receive credit for prior nursing courses(s) from another program must submit a request and credit be negotiated before admission to the School of Nursing and not after a student is enrolled. - 5.
 Submit the following information to the School of Nursing by March 1 before the fall semester in which the first nursing course is to be taken: - A. School of Nursing Application - B. Proof of Admission to DSU - C. Official American College Test (ACT) scores - D. Transcripts from all colleges previously attended.
-Ask the Registrar's Office to send copies of all transcripts to the School of Nursing for evaluation. - E. Three references (at least one must be academic) using School of Nursing forms and criteria - F. Progress report of academic standing for any required courses in progress at date of application. - G. Complete a scheduled Admission Assessment Exam. - Each student is responsible for periodically checking with the School of Nursing secretary to determine if all required materials for application are in the School of Nursing Office.
+Ask the Registrar's Office to send copies of all transcripts to the School of Nursing for evaluation. - E. Three references (at least one must be academic) using School of Nursing forms and criteria - F. Progress report of academic standing for any required courses in progress at date of application. - G. Complete a scheduled Admission Assessment Exam with an acceptable score.
+This exam can be taken a limited number of times. - Each student is responsible for periodically checking with the School of Nursing secretary to determine if all required materials for application are in the School of Nursing Office.